rust-lang/rfcs/text/0000-binary-ops-specialization.md

 [specialization RFC][rfc1210] that multiple different implementations may be considered to fit one use.

-`Borrow<T>` may prove to be too inflexible a bound for some interoperable type families.
+`Borrow<T>` may prove too inflexible a bound for some interoperable type families.
 It's a challenge, though, to come up with an example in existing designs that goes beyond a few closely knit types.